zmzlois/devcontainer/README.md

+# Shell script templates for devcontainers

-# A set of shell script templates to set up dev containers in cloud based development environment
+##### A set of shell script templates to set up dev containers in cloud based development environment

 ## Managing secrets